Hi-Media/reST-test/doc/test.rst

 ===================== 	===========================================================================
 Notification URL		The URL or IP on which you want to receive server-to-server notifications.
 ---------------------  	---------------------------------------------------------------------------
-Request method			The method you wish to receive the requests:
+Request method			The method you wish to receive the requests
 							- XML
 							- HTTP POST
 --------------------- 	---------------------------------------------------------------------------